blazvi/osdb-hash/README.md

 ## Testing

-For running tests this two files have to be downloaded into test folder
+For running tests this two files have to be downloaded into test folder.
+Make sure to extract dummy.rar

 ```shell
 cd test